 A: For information regarding your current balance, please call the Financial Litigation Unit at 208-334-1211.

-A: Our office receives notice of all payments made to the Clerk of the Court or the Lockbox on a weekly basis.
-If your payment does not reach the Clerk of the Court or the Lockbox by the 7th day of the month (if your payment is due on the 1st) or the 21st (if your payment is due on the 15th), your statement may indicate that your payment is overdue.
+A: Our office receives notice of all payments made to the Clerk of the Court or the Lockbox.
+If your payment does not reach the Clerk of the Court or the Lockbox and is posted before your statement is sent then your statement may indicate that your payment is overdue.

-A: Whenever a judgment is entered in U.S. District Court, it acts as a lien against property.
-In cases where a debtor owes any amount of restitution to non-federal agency victims.
-In addition, a lien is filed when restitution is owed to a federal agency, a fine is owed, or special assessments are owed equaling more than $500.00, our office files a lien in the debtor's county of residence, and any other county where real property might be found.
+A: Whenever a judgment is entered in U.S. District Court and it is recorded, it acts as a lien against property.
+A lien is filed in cases where a debtor owes any amount of restitution to non-federal agency victims.
+In addition, a lien is filed when restitution is owed to a federal agency, a fine is owed, or special assessments are owed equaling more than $2,500.00.
+Our office files a lien in the debtor's county of residence, and any other county where real property might be found.

 A: A judgment debtor may have lived at your property at the time a judgment was entered against the debtor.
 If the judgment debtor has not had an interest in your property, we can lift the lien.
 Please call our office at 208-334-1211 for assistance.

 A: When a debt is paid in full, our office prepares a release of lien and sends it to the debtor for the debtor to record the release.
-For further assistance please call our office at 208-334-1211
+For further assistance please call our office at 208-334-1211.

 A: Please provide our office with a copy of the death certificate.
 For criminal debts, under 18 U.S.C. § 3613(b), the estate of the decedent is liable for the debt.

 A: Please call our office at 208-334-1211 and be sure to have your court number handy.
 We will review your case to determine if interest has been waived.